How New York Lawyers Handle Uninsured Car Accident Claims

 • Accepting the first settlement offer, which is often far below the actual damages.

-• Failing to provide strong evidence or address insurer questions, leading to a claim denial.
+• Failing to provide strong evidence, leading to a claim denial.

 • Missing legal deadlines, preventing recovery.